AdobeDocs/commerce-webapi/src/pages/rest/b2b/negotiable-by-seller-workflow.md

 ### Update negotiable quote

-Seller can now add products and optionally change negotiable quote name
+The seller can now update the quote to add products, and optionally change the negotiable quote name.

 **Headers:**